fiandev/portofolio-dashboard/README.md

-# Portofolio Dashboard
+# API Portfolio
-Sebuah program untuk menyimpan data portofolio serta kotak masuk yang di perlukan dalam sebuah web portofolio
+A program for storing portfolio data and inboxes needed in a web portfolio

 ### made with
-- PHP >= 7.3
-- PHP laravel ^8
+- HTML 5
+- CSS native
 - javascript
 - jQuery
+- Bootstrap 5
 - SweetAlert 2
-- Bootstrap 5
-- CSS native
+- PHP >= 7.3
+- PHP laravel v8.x.xx

-### feature
+### features
 - Manual input data from Dashboard
 - Input data using API
 - Get data using API